Quran oath controversy of the 110th United States Congress: Impact of Virgil Goode

-Thomas Jefferson's Qur'an
+Thomas Jefferson's Quran

 Mark Dimunation, Chief of the Rare Book and Special Collections Division, Library of Congress.

 On January 3, 2007, The Washington Post announced that Ellison "will hold the personal copy once owned by Thomas Jefferson" lent to him by "the rare book and special collections division at the Library of Congress".

-Mark Dimunation, head of the rare book and special collections division at the Library of Congress (and former resident of the Congressional District Ellison now represented) said he was contacted early in December 2006 by Ellison, who told him "He wanted to use a Qur'an that was special."
+Mark Dimunation, head of the rare book and special collections division at the Library of Congress (and former resident of the Congressional District Ellison now represented) said he was contacted early in December 2006 by Ellison, who told him "He wanted to use a Quran that was special."

 Ellison spokesman Rick Jauert said "Keith is paying respect not only to the founding fathers' belief in religious freedom but the Constitution itself."
 Ellison, who was originally told about the Qurʻan from an anonymous letter, spoke to the Associated Press in a phone interview.
-He said that using Jefferson's Qur'an makes a point:
+He said that using Jefferson's Quran makes a point:

 "It demonstrates that from the very beginning of our country, we had people who were visionary, who were religiously tolerant, who believed that knowledge and wisdom could be gleaned from any number of sources, including the Qurʻan.
 A visionary like Thomas Jefferson was not afraid of a different belief system", Ellison said.
 "This just shows that religious tolerance is the bedrock of our country, and religious differences are nothing to be afraid of."